Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 This might be a way, for example …

-• If you know the opponent has resistance or immunity to your flaming sword, maybe you can be more effective Helping the other fighter with a cold-based weapon.
+- If you know the opponent has resistance or immunity to your flaming sword, maybe you can be more effective Helping the other fighter who uses a cold-based weapon.

 Note that this not a matter of Reach, but a 5 foot limit.
-So if someone with a Glaive wants to provide Help, they need to step in to 5, not hang out at 10 feet.
+So if someone with a Glaive (a Reach weapon that can attack at 10 feet) wants to provide Help, they need to step in to 5 feet from the opponent.

-Also note that Help is just for the first attack.
-That makes it somewhat more useful at lower levels, when you are only sacrificing one attack to make that happen, and the bonus is going to the only attack the attacker has yet.
+Also note that Help is just for the first attack (To Hit) roll.
+That makes it somewhat more useful at lower levels, when you are only sacrificing one attack to make that happen, and the bonus is going to the only attack the attacker has to use.

-Help is also usable to assist with spell attacks, granting advantage on any sort of spell attack roll against that target.
+Help is also usable to assist with spell attacks, granting Advantage on any sort of spell attack roll against that target.
+Again, the Helper needs to call whom they are helping.

 Finally, Help is an action frequently assigned to familiars and animal companions and the like — these often cannot attack, but can be commanded (or urged) to “Help the Fighter!” (“Bark bark!”)